 Business phone and business broadband -HMRC guidance

 Please refer to the HMRC manuals below for HMRC’s technical advice.
 These relate to the tax treatment of telephone-type expenses.

-If there is `excessive’ personal use of your mobile phone charges or broadband charges or lots of personal use on your business line, you should not claim for these costs.
+If there is `excessive’ personal use of your mobile phone charges, broadband charges, or lots of personal use on your business line, you should not claim these costs.
 If you proceed to claim, HMRC will treat these as taxable benefits:

 Link to Contractor Advice UK group on